IntelRealSense/librealsense/readme.md

 *Q:* How is this implemented?

-*A:* The library communicates with RealSense devices directly via the UVC and USB protocols.
+*A:* The library communicates with RealSense™ devices directly via the UVC and USB protocols.
 It does not link against the RealSense SDK runtime.
 Most of the library source code is platform agnostic, but there is a small UVC abstraction layer with platform-specific backends, including:
   * A `libuvc` backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb)
   * A `video4linux2` backend which provides kernel-space access to UVC devices on Linux
   * A `Windows Media Foundation` backend which provides kernel-space access to UVC devices on Windows

 ## Documentation

-Documentation for librealsense is still incomplete, and may contain inaccuracies.
+Documentation for librealsense is still incomplete, and may contain the occasional inaccuracy.
 Please send us feedback about things that are unclear or which need to be improved.
 For now, the following documentation is available:
   * [The librealsense C API](./include/librealsense/rs.h) - Doxygen style comments are provided for all functions, data types, and most constants
   * [Projection in librealsense](./doc/projection.md) - A guide on coordinate systems, calibration information, and projection APIs.
-  * [Developer Notes](./doc/dev_log.md) - Several informal notes gathered during releases.
+  * [Developer Notes](./doc/dev_log.md) - Several informal notes gathered during internal releases.

 ## License